 If you are a licensed wholesaler, distributor, or manufacturer who does not sell alcoholic beverages and/or tobacco products to retailers in Florida, you are not required to submit an annual report to the Department.
 However, we have no way of knowing that you do not sell alcoholic beverages and/or tobacco products to retailers in Florida.
 As a result, you may receive a delinquency notice at which time you will need to contact the Department to explain your situation in order to avoid penalty.

-We recommend that you submit a zero report showing that you did not sell alcoholic beverages and/or tobacco products to Florida retailers between July 1, 2011 and June 30, 2012.
+We recommend that you submit a zero report showing that you did not sell alcoholic beverages and/or tobacco products to Florida retailers during the annual reporting period.
 Submitting a zero report serves as notification and enables the Department to avoid issuing you a delinquency notice.

 Submitting a zero report is easy: